7h3r3b3l/From-Zero-To-Deep-Hero/readme.md

 # Machine Learning - From Zero to Deep Hero.
-Personal repository for studying and solving machine learning labs and books.
+Personal repository for studying and solving machine learning opensource labs and books.

 ## Book 1 -  Dive 2 Deep Learning
 - Making the exercises listed in [d2l.ai](https://d2l.ai/)